manojjsm/austerejs/README.md

 ### Constructors are not self-initializing.

-Cramming initialization logic into the constructor itself reduces the flexibility of the code by eliminating the possibility of re-initializing the object while maintaining data and context not affected by the initialization logic.
+Cramming initialization logic into the constructor itself reduces flexibility by eliminating the possibility of re-initializing the object while maintaining data and context not affected by the initialization logic.
 It limits your options, in short.

 ```js
 var Thing = function () {